lauralin08/harry-potter-tower-defense/README.md

 # Harry Potter Tower Defense Game

-The result of this project will be a Harry Potter -themed, 2D, single-player HTML5 Tower Defense game.
-The game should appeal to both newcomers and returning fans of strategy games, tower defense games, and the Harry Potter series alike.
+This is the first version of a Harry Potter -themed, 2D, single-player HTML5 Tower Defense game.
+The game will appeal to both newcomers and returning fans of strategy games, tower defense games, and the Harry Potter series alike.

-The project is currently in progress and will be finished in March 2020.
+The project was created by Samantha Schrock and Laura Lin for their Computer Science Capstone Project for Oregon State University.

 Resources:
 - [melonJS](http://www.melonjs.org/)